 Please review the College's health and safety guidelines page to review updated masking recommendations and vaccination requirements for the spring 2022 semester, and to understand the full scope of the protocols we all need to follow when on campus.
 To support Mills staff, the Human Resources Office has developed detailed COVID-19-related policies and best practices which are housed on the intranet.

-Effective January 2022, all Mills employees must obtain a COVID-19 vaccination booster shot as soon as they are eligible.
-All employees must submit proof of vaccination, including a booster shot, by February 15, 2022.
+For the spring 2022 semester, all Mills employees were required obtain a COVID-19 vaccination booster shot and submit proof of vaccination, including a booster shot, by February 15, 2022.
 The Centers for Disease Control has announced that people are eligible to receive a booster shot once the following amount of time as passed since they received their last vaccination shot:

 As first announced in May 2021, all Mills faculty, staff, and students are required to be fully vaccinated.
 You are considered fully vaccinated two weeks after receiving the last dose of your COVID-19 vaccine.
 Mills faculty and staff were required to provide proof of vaccination by August 9, 2021, and receive a confirmation email before returning to campus.
 Newly hired Mills employees must be fully vaccinated and submit proof of vaccination before working on campus.

 All Mills faculty and staff who need to submit proof that they have received a booster shot and new faculty and staff who need to provide proof of vaccination must use the College's immunization form to provide their information.
-Booster shot information must be submitted by February 15, 2022.
+The deadline for faculty and staff to submit booster shot information was February 15, 2022.
 If you do not have a photo or scan of your vaccination card and were vaccinated in California, you can sign up to receive a Digital COVID-19 Vaccine Record from the State of California that can be submitted instead.

 If you need to request an immunization exemption for medical or religious reasons, you will find the exemption request PDFs in the employee vaccination form.
 You will be able to submit your completed request using the same form.
 Please review the exemption PDF before the deadline to ensure that you and your healthcare provider have time to complete it prior to your return to campus.